Kashi779/candy-store/README.md

-Hi candy-store is a e-commerce platform application, designed and deployed on ec2 instance by kashi.
+Hi, This is candy-store node.js web application for e-commerce platform, designed and deployed on ec2 instance by kashi.